-During 2010, low levels of carbon tetrachloride (and its breakdown product, chloroform) continued to be detected in the Service Station monitoring wells (Figure 4-20).
-The maximum carbon tetrachloride and chloroform concentrations were 3.2 $\mu$ g/L and 4 $\mu$ g/L, respectively.
-The NYS AWQS for carbon tetrachloride and chloroform are 5 $\mu$ g/L and 7 $\mu$ g/L, respectively.
-Compared to 2000, when carbon tetrachloride concentrations approached 4,500 $\mu$ g/L, the reduction in carbon tetrachloride levels reflects the effectiveness of the groundwater remediation system.
+During 2011, low levels of carbon tetrachloride (and its breakdown product, chloroform) continued to be detected in the Service Station monitoring wells.
+The maximum carbon tetrachloride and chloroform concentrations were 19 μ g/L and 1.7 μ g/L, respectively.
+The AWQS for carbon tetrachloride and chloroform are 5 μ g/L and 7 μ g/L, respectively.
+Compared to 2000, when carbon tetrachloride concentrations approached 4,500 μ g/L, the reduction in carbon tetrachloride levels reflects the effectiveness of the groundwater remediation system.
 The treatment system achieved its cleanup objectives and was shut down and placed in standby mode in August 2004, and was fully decommissioned in 2010 (Section 3.2.1).

-Historically, groundwater quality at the Service Station has been affected by a variety of VOCs that appeared to be related to historical vehicle maintenance operations.
-During 2010, high levels of VOCs (with a TVOC concentration of 139 $\mu$ g/L) were detected in well 085-236 (Figure 4-22).
-The contamination consisted primarily of xylenes (total) at 65 $\mu$ g/L, 1,2,4-trimethylbenzene at 25 $\mu$ g/L, 1,3,5-trimethylbenzene at 7 $\mu$ g/L, and the solvent PCE at a concentration of 12 $\mu$ g/L. VOC concentrations were significantly lower in downgradient wells 085-17 and 085-237, with TVOC concentrations of 7 $\mu$ g/L and 44.3 $\mu$ g/L, respectively (Figures 4-21 and 4-23).
+Historically, groundwater quality at the Service Station has been affected by a variety of VOCs that appeared to be related to historical vehicle maintenance and refueling operations.
+During 2011, high levels of VOCs were detected in downgradient well 085-17, with a TVOC concentration of 1,229 μ g/L during the 4th Quarter (Figure 4-19).
+The VOCs consisted primarily of xylenes (total) at 740 μ g/L, 1,2,4-trimethylbenzene at 240 μ g/L, 1,3,5-trimethylbenzene at 71 μ g/L, and the solvent PCE at a concentration of 19 μ g/L. (Note: TVOC concentrations in well 085-17 decreased to 269 μ g/L by the 1st Quarter of 2012.)
+VOC concentrations were significantly lower in downgradient wells 085-236 and 085-237, with TVOC concentrations of 3.6 μ g/L and 3 μ g/L, respectively (Figures 4-20 and 4-21).
 As in previous years, no floating product was detected in the wells.
-It is important to note that the petroleum-related compounds detected in the Motor Pool wells have not been detected in Carbon Tetrachloride project wells located downgradient of the facility.
-This is consistent with studies that have demonstrated that many petroleum-related compounds breakdown in aquifer systems within a short distance from a source area.
+Previous monitoring conducted as part of the Carbon Tetrachloride cleanup project demonstrated that the petroleum-related compounds breakdown to nearly non-detectable levels within a short distance downgradient of the Service Station area.